okgolove/helm-charts/.github/PULL_REQUEST_TEMPLATE.md

 #### PR Checklist
 [Place an '[x]' (no spaces) in all applicable fields.
 Please remove unrelated fields.]
 - [ ] Chart Version bumped
-- [ ] Variables and other changes are documented in the README.md

 <!--
 Thank you for contributing to okgolove/helm-charts.
 Before you submit this PR we'd like to